appscode/blog/content/post/kubedb-v2024.4.27/index.md

 **Secrets**: hold the backend access credentials and a Restic encryption password to encrypt the backup snapshots.

-**BackupConfiguration**: specifies the target database, backend, addon etc to use to backup the database.
+**BackupConfiguration**: specifies the target database, backend, addon etc. to use to back up the database.

 **RestoreSession**: specifies the target database, addon, datasource to use to restore the backed up data.
 Here is an example of BackupConfiguration